A Philosophical Debate With Tangible Rewards

 When you return with the books, you’ll be presented with three responses:

 Position: Pacifist/cyclical violence perspective.
-This argues that violence perpetuates itself—each act of aggression creates retaliation, which creates counter-retaliation, infinitely.
-Breaking the cycle requires refusing to participate in violence.
+Violence perpetuates itself—each act of aggression creates retaliation, infinitely.
+Breaking the cycle requires refusing to participate.

 Position: Just war theory/defensive violence perspective.
-This argues that while violence is regrettable, sometimes it’s necessary to protect innocent life or defend against aggression.
-Refusing to defend yourself enables evil to flourish.
+While violence is regrettable, sometimes it’s necessary to protect innocent life or defend against aggression.

-Position: Rejecting the debate entirely.
-You’re suggesting both Anchoresses are more interested in intellectual sparring than actually resolving the question.
+Position: Rejecting the debate entirely—suggesting both Anchoresses are more interested in intellectual sparring than resolving anything.

 Brun vs Chao: Reward Comparison